jesusaldanamartin/satelite_images_sigpac/README.md

 ## Description

-This repository contains the code to validate land cover using the SIGPAC data of the Ministry of Agriculture, Fisheries and Food of Spain.
-The code is written in python.
-In order to execute the script you must have a shapefile and a raster of the land you want to validate.
+This repository contains the code to validate land cover.
+In order to execute the app you must have Python3 installed in your machine.
+The example uploaded use the SIGPAC data of the Ministry of Agriculture, Fisheries and Food of Spain.
+Data: (https://www.juntadeandalucia.es/organismos/agriculturapescaaguaydesarrollorural/servicios/sigpac/visor/paginas/sigpac-descarga-informacion-geografica-shapes-provincias.html)

 ## Contents